Early Reading and Phonics

 - read aloud with fluency and expression

-We make sure that pupils read books that are closely matched to their increasing knowledge of phonics and the ‘tricky words’.
+We make sure that pupils read books that are closely matched to their increasing knowledge of phonics.
 This is so that, early on, they experience success and gain confidence that they are readers.
 Re-reading and discussing these books with the teacher supports their increasingly fluent decoding.

 Alongside this, the teachers read a wide range of stories, poetry and non-fiction to pupils; they are soon able to read these texts for themselves.
 In addition, children are given a phonics based book from our ‘Phonics Bug’ scheme, a book from our extensive colour banded scheme, which might not be purely phonics based and a book from our Library each week, any or all of which can be read at home.